mainej/f-form/README.md

   not _how_ to submit.
 The tradeoff is that you have to inform `f-form` when you are submitting.

+## Learn more

+* See `examples/reagent` for a running example of how to use f-form in a reagent project.
+* Run `bin/doc` to generate documentation, accessible at `target/doc/index.html`.

 ## Alternatives

 - https://github.com/luciodale/fork Another good option.
 Does a lot of state